ForBioPhylogenomics/tutorials/analysis_of_introgression_with_tree_topologies/README.md

 These questions are so far rather poorly answered, even though they are actively debated in the recent literature (e.g. [Springer and Gatesy 2016](https://doi.org/10.1016/j.ympev.2015.07.018); [Edwards et al. 2016](https://doi.org/10.1016/j.ympev.2015.10.027)).
 One way to approach the problem is with simulations: We could simulate how probable it would be to actually have not even a single recombination breakpoint in an alignment of a certain length, and simulated sequences could also be used to test the reliability of phylogenetic inference under these conditions.
 In one such study, [Lanier and Knowles (2012)](https://doi.org/10.1093/sysbio/syr128) concluded that within-alignment recombination had no noticeable effect on species-tree reconstruction; however, the simulations used in this study were for a rather small set of species, and it is not clear if the results would hold for larger phylogenies.
 Furthermore, the possible effects of within-alignment recombination on phylogenomic tests for introgression have so far not been tested.

-To address at least the question of how probable the absence of recombination is in alignment of a certain size, we can use the Python program [c-genie](https://github.com/mmatschiner/c-genie) (Malinsky and Matschiner; unpublished).
+To address at least the question of how probable the absence of recombination is in an alignment of a certain size, we can use the Python program [c-genie](https://github.com/mmatschiner/c-genie) (Malinsky and Matschiner; unpublished).
 This program simulates phylogenetic histories with recombination and calculates the average length of "c-genes" ("coalescent genes"; [Doyle 1995](https://doi.org/10.2307/2419811)), genomic regions uninterrupted by recombination.
 In addition, c-genie also calculates the lengths of "single-topology tracts", fragments sharing the same tree topology even though recombination within these fragments might have led to variable branch lengths in different parts of the fragment.
 The length of these single-topology tracts might be more relevant for phylogenetic analysis than the length of c-genes, because one could argue that only those recombination breakpoints that change the tree topology within an aligment have negative consequence for phylogenetic inference while those breakpoints that only change the branch lengths are safe to ignore.

 As the probability of recombination depends on many factors, including the recombination rate, the generation time, the length of branches in the species tree, and the population size, c-genie requires estimates for these parameters as input.
 We will here use a tree approximating the relationships of the species included in the whole-genome alignment, as well as a population size and a generation time appropriate for the cichlid species of the whole-genome alignment.
 For the tree, we'll use the phylogeny of the five *Neolamprologus* species that received the strongest support in [Bouckaert et al. (2019)](https://doi.org/10.1371/journal.pcbi.1006650), with the outgroup *Metriaclima zebra* ("metzeb") that was used in that study replace by the more divergent Nile tilapia (*Oreochromis niloticus*; "orenil"), as this species takes the role of the outgroup in the whole-genome alignment.
 The following Newick string encodes this phylogeny: "(((neomar:1.6,neogra:1.6):0.3,(neobri:1.2,(neooli:0.5,neopul:0.5):0.7):0.7):14.1,orenil:16.0)"